A Cautionary Tale in Interim Injunctive Relief: Lessons from Dixon v Seymour

 Background: A Family Dispute Meets Interlocutory Procedure

 The case arose in the context of a family dispute over a piece of land known as Block 25C Parcel 203 (Property).[3]
 The Plaintiff, Ms Sandra Dixon (Ms Dixon), applied ex parte for an interim injunction restraining her niece, Ms Sabrina Seymour (Ms Seymour), from selling the Property or otherwise dealing with it.
 The Property had been transferred to Ms Seymour by her father, Mr Larry Seymour (Mr Seymour), who was in hospital with a terminal illness.
 Ms Dixon asserted that it was the intention of Mr Seymour that the Property would be registered in Ms Seymour’s name only temporarily, with a view to helping her secure a loan.
 If the contemplated loan transaction were unsuccessful, there was said to be an agreement that the Property would be transferred back to Mr Seymour.
-In breach of this alleged agreement, Ms Dixon had taken steps to sell the Property to a third party.[4]
+In breach of this alleged agreement, Ms Seymour had taken steps to sell the Property to a third party.[4]

 Ms Dixon accordingly sought an interim injunction to restrain the sale, pending the determination of substantive proceedings.
 The application was brought by Ms Dixon in her own name, on the basis that a power of attorney had been conferred on her by Mr Seymour.
 Ms Dixon also relied on extracts from Mr Seymour’s Will, which directed that the Property should be sold, so that the proceeds could be distributed to various relatives (including but not limited to Ms Seymour).[5]